seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Most kind messenger,
 Say to great Caesar this: in deputation
 I kiss his conquering hand: tell him, I am prompt
-To lay my crown at ’s feet, and there to kneel:
+To lay my crown at 's feet, and there to kneel:
 Tell him from his all-obeying breath I hear
 The doom of Egypt.

 **THYREUS**
-’Tis your noblest course.
+'Tis your noblest course.
 Wisdom and fortune combating together,
 If that the former dare but what it can,
 No chance may shake it.
 Give me grace to lay
 My duty on your hand.

 **CLEOPATRA**
-Your Caesar’s father oft,
+Your Caesar's father oft,
 When he hath mused of taking kingdoms in,
-Bestow’d his lips on that unworthy place,
+Bestow'd his lips on that unworthy place,
-As it rain’d kisses.
+As it rain'd kisses.

 *Re-enter MARK ANTONY and DOMITIUS ENOBARBUS*